 Child-appropriate Halloween movies can be much harder to find than R and PG-13 scary movies, but they’re out there.
-Last year, we rounded up the top-searched scary movies for kids to stream, and in our second annual report, we’re widening that net to all kids Halloween movies.
+We rounded up the top-searched scary movies for kids to stream this Halloween.

 Think you might know which scary movie for families was most popular in your state this year?
 Make a quick guess and then check below to see if you got it right.